JiaziChen111/Ch_Synthetic/README.md

 Git encourages workflows that branch and merge often, even multiple times in a day.

-**CAUTION**: Close the modified files *before* switching branches (with `git checkout`) because when you switch Git will update the files in the repository to match the version to which you are moving to.
+**CAUTION**: Always commit *and* close the modified files *before* switching branches (with `git checkout`) because when you switch Git will update the files in the repository to match the version to which you are moving to.
+If you introduce changes in one branch and suddenly realized to it would be better to swith to a different branch, Git [may or may not](https://stackoverflow.com/questions/22053757/checkout-another-branch-when-there-are-uncommitted-changes-on-the-current-branch) allow you to switch:
+- If Git doesn't allow you to switch, you can use `git commit` to the current branch and then switch to a different branch; alternatively, you can save your changes in a temporary branch using `git stash`, make the required changes in another branch and then restore the interrupted changes using `git stash pop`. `git stash` can also be used when your local changes conflict with the changes in the upstream (in which case, `git pull` will not merge): `git stash`, `git pull`, `git stash pop`.

 ### Driessen's Branching Model Adapted To A Research Project
 Use meaningful branch names.